iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___1.0/report.md

 > Started off well but crushed my battery and has been causing issues with my GPS using apps.
 Can't have it on all the time which kind of defeats the point.<br> :date: __2020-05-24 17:43:32__

 > Great public health service, but the foreground only location permissions seems to be incorrectly confirmed?<br> :date: __2020-05-24 00:55:57__

-> Easy install.
-All you need is to enable gps permissions.
-Location data is saved on the phone and you can review the locations you went to.
-I found you can turn off the tracking mg in the settings by pulling down the menu, swiping left on the crush covid icon, and click the clog.
-Then toggle the button to disable.
-There needs to be a way to turn on and off easier from the top pull down menu.
-This will allow users to turn off when at home to save battery.<br> :date: __2020-05-23 02:17:51__

 > Location info not 100% accurate.
 Since I don't spend 20 minutes at every place I visit, you should add a location manually button.<br> :date: __2020-05-23 00:18:42__